noni93/Task-Manager/design.md

 * contains access rights (private and public repositories)
 * branching, merging, and commit functions

+The google calendar app reminds and also saves events for the user.
+It tracks time through the julian calendar as well as the current time on the users device.
+For daily usage the app is used to store reminders, birthdays, and holidays.
+Sometimes it is also used to plan events and organize one's social life.

 Project Overview
 ----------------
+Taking into consideration the functionality of the google calendar app and a task managing app, it would be great for employees in a company to have a task managing system like the google calendar.
+They would have similar functions like the google calendar as well as a task timing functions to help manage their work.

 * Task organizer for the average employee.
 * Three accounts associated with this prodcut; manager, employee, and dev account
 * Manager can use this product to manage employee productivity.